Colds, coughs and fevers in children — what parents need to know

 Return to school or childcare

-• Strep throat — 24 hours after starting antibiotics
+- Strep throat (confirmed Group A streptococcal pharyngitis) — at least 24 hours after starting appropriate antibiotics, and afebrile.

-• Influenza confirmed by test — typically 5–7 days from symptom onset, or once fever-free for 24 hours without medication
+- Influenza confirmed by test — typically 5–7 days from symptom onset, and fever-free for 24 hours without medication.

 Get in touch